-Born in Laurel, Maryland, Corday has lived and painted in Tokyo, Japan, and Seville, Spain.
+Born in Laurel, Maryland, in 1970, Corday has lived and painted in Tokyo, Japan, and Seville, Spain.
 There she made her palette predominately black and began Instrument for the Ocean to Play, a project that turns tidal energy from the ocean into sound.
 She now lives and works in Poughkeepsie, New York.
 Her artwork is represented in the Lannan Collection and included in private collections in Paris, Dublin, Madrid, Los Angeles, Tokyo, Dubai, Brussels, the District of Columbia, San Miguel de Allende, and New York City.
 With support from Lannan Foundation, she presented her Protoist Series: Selected Forms in a solo exhibition at the Los Angeles County Museum of Art in 2015.
-In Lannan Foundation’s 2016 exhibition (Infra) Structure, Corday presented a charcoal rendering on newsprint showing a section of KNOUN, two massive torch-cut steel sculptures created by Corday.
+In Lannan Foundation’s 2016 exhibition (Infra) Structure, Corday presented a charcoal rendering on newsprint showing a section of her work KNOUN, two massive torch-cut steel sculptures.
 Debuting at LACMA in 2015, KNOUN is a two-pillar form that investigates balance and gravity.
 Its base and height both measure 13 feet.
 In 2017 Corday’s sculpture NOVAE will be presented in the Lannan exhibition Something Fierce.

 Christine Corday elsewhere on Lannan.orgUNE and KNOUN by Christine Corday Outdoor Sculpture Installation, (Art)